DanSimonson/reminder-list/README.md

-# `This Honey Do Reminder Applicaton uses redux for state management. and was created as an example for Dan Simonson's blog post at ....`
+# `This Honey Do Reminder Applicaton uses redux for state management. and was created as an example for Dan Simonson's blog post at` [mariposaweb](https://mariposaweb.net/blog)

 ## Learn More